assiist-team/budget-estimator/planning_docs/room_preselection_system.md

 ### 2) Scope and Definitions
 - **Range**: A rule bucket `[min_sqft..max_sqft] × [min_guests..max_guests]`.
 - **Bedroom mix**: Counts of bedroom types (`king`, `double`) and optional `bunk` size.
-- **Common areas**: Kitchen, Dining, Living, Rec Room — each has presence rule and size mapping.
+ - **Common areas**: Kitchen and Living are universal; Dining and Rec Room have presence rules; all have size mapping.
 - **Admin ruleset**: Authoritative configuration used by the estimator and by UI bounds.

 Non-goals (MVP): bathrooms, laundry, outdoor areas, multi-bunk policies beyond 1 bunk per rule.